myzhang93/steelwebsite/app/Knowledge Base/Technical Guide.md

 # Stainless Steel Technical Guide – Properties, Standards, and Best Practices

 This technical guide provides in-depth information on the physical, mechanical, and chemical properties of stainless steel, along with international standards, testing methods, and engineering best practices.
 It serves as a reference for designers, fabricators, and end-users to ensure proper specification and performance.
+Common forms include [stainless steel sheets](/products/stainless-steel-sheet) and pipes.

 ### Physical Properties of Stainless Steel